 The root space decomposition of a Lie algebra; root systems, Cartan matrices and Dynkin diagrams.
 Classification of irreducible root systems.
-Description (with few proofs) of the classification of complex simple Lie algebra; examples.
+Description (with few proofs) of the classification of complex simple Lie algebras; examples.

-- 1. J.E.
-Humphreys.
-Introduction to Lie Algebras and Representation Theory, Graduate Texts in Mathematics 9.
-Springer-Verlag (1972, reprinted 1997).
+- 1. J. E. Humphreys, Introduction to Lie Algebras and Representation Theory, Graduate Texts in Mathematics 9 (Springer-Verlag, 1972, reprinted 1997).
 Chapters 1-3 are relevant and part of the course will follow Chapter 3 closely. - 2.
-B. Hall.
-Lie Groups, Lie Algebras, and Representations.
-An Elementary Introduction.
-Graduate Texts in Mathematics, 222, Springer-Verlag (2003). - K. Erdmann, M. J. Wildon.
-Introduction to Lie Algebras.
-Springer-Verlag (2006)ISBN: 1846280400.
+B. Hall, Lie Groups, Lie Algebras, and Representations.
+An Elementary Introduction, Graduate Texts in Mathematics 222 (Springer-Verlag, 2003). - K. Erdmann, M. J. Wildon, Introduction to Lie Algebras (Springer-Verlag, 2006), ISBN: 1846280400.

-- 1. J.-P. Serre.
-Complex Semisimple Lie Algebras.
-Springer (1987).
+- 1. J.-P. Serre, Complex Semisimple Lie Algebras (Springer, 1987).
 Rather condensed, assumes the basic results.
 Very elegant proofs. - 2.
-N. Bourbaki.
-Lie Algebras and Lie Groups.
-(Masson, 1982).
+N. Bourbaki, Lie Algebras and Lie Groups (Masson, 1982).
 Chapters 1 and 4-6 are relevant; this text fills in some of the gaps in Serre's text.

-C2.1b - Representation Theory of Symmetric Groups - Dr Miemietz - 16HT
+C2.1b - Representation Theory of Symmetric Groups - Dr Erdmann - 16HT

-A thorough knowledge of linear algebra and the second year algebra courses; in particular familiarity with the symmetric groups, (symmetric) group actions, quotient vector spaces, with isomorphism theorems and with inner product spaces will be assumed.
+A thorough knowledge of linear algebra and the second year algebra courses; in particular familiarity with the symmetric groups, (symmetric) group actions, quotient vector spaces, isomorphism theorems and inner product spaces will be assumed.
 Some familiarity with basic representation theory from B2 (group algebras, simple modules, reducibility, Maschke's theorem, Wedderburn's theorem, characters) will be an advantage.

-The representation theory of the symmetric groups is a special case of the representation theory of finite groups.
-While representations over a field of characteristic zero are wellunderstood, fundamental questions over a field of prime characteristic remain widely open.
-The course will be algebraic and combinatorial in flavour.
-It will follow the approach taken by G. James.
-The final goal is to construct and parametrise the simple modules of the symmetric groups over an arbitrary field.
-On the way the theory over a field of characteristic zero will be developed.
-Other highlights of the course include combinatorial algorithms like the Robinson-Schensted-Knuth correspondence.
+The representation theory of symmetric groups is a special case of the representation theory of finite groups.
+Whilst the theory over characteristic zero is well understood, this is not so over fields of prime characteristic.
+The course will be algebraic and combinatorial in flavour, and it will follow the approach taken by G. James.
+One main aim is to construct and parametrise the simple modules of the symmetric groups over an arbitrary field.
+Combinatorial highlights include combinatorial algorithms such as the Robinson-Schensted-Knuth correspondence.
+The final part of the course will discuss some finite-dimensional representations of the general linear group $GL_n(C)$, and connections with representations of symmetric groups.
+In particular we introduce tensor products, and symmetric and exterior powers.

-Reminder: conjugacy classes of symmetric groups and parametrisations of simple modules.

-Counting standard tableaux of fixed shape: Young diagrams and tableaux, standard tableaux, Young-Frobenius formula, hook formula.
+Counting standard tableaux of fixed shape: Young diagrams and tableaux, standard-tableaux, Young-Frobenius formula, hook formula.
 Robinson-Schensted-Knuth algorithm and correspondence.

-Construction of fundamental modules for symmetric groups: Action of symmetric groups on tableaux, tabloids and polytabloids; permutation modules on Young subgroups, Specht modules.
-Standard basis for Specht modules.
-Homomorphisms between permutation modules, Young's rule.
+Construction of fundamental modules for symmetric groups: Action of symmetric groups on tableaux, tabloids and polytabloids; permutation modules on cosets of Young subgroups.
+Specht modules, and their standard bases.
 Examples and applications.

-Basic combinatorial lemma, simplicity of Specht modules in characteristic zero, classification of simple S_n -modules in characteristic zero.
-Character tables of symmetric groups, Murnaghan-Nakayama rule.
-Submodule Theorem, construction and classification of simple S_n -modules over a field of prime characteristic.
-Properties of simple modules over a field of prime characteristic.
+Simplicity of Specht modules in characteristic zero and classification of simple S_n -module over characteristic zero.
+Characters of symmetric groups, Murnaghan-Nakayama rule.

+Submodule Theorem, construction of simple S_n -modules over a field of prime characteristic.
 Decomposition matrices.
 Examples and applications.